momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 ## Permission Objects

-These objects define the specific role with cache or topic information and then assigned to a [TokenScope](#tokenscope).
+These objects define the specific role with cache or topic information and then are assigned to a [TokenScope](#tokenscope).

 ### CachePermission
 A component of a [TokenScope](#tokenscope) object that defines permissions for a cache.